Rahu-Ketu Main Page

 Professor Rahu in bhava-6 = craves a privileged servant or esoteric problematizing capability.
 A great desire to serve those in conflict, although one has not yet earned the discrimination skills.

 Can signal tremendous illness, self-contempt, or self-harm in the process of spiritualization through excruciating service.
-Rahu does His best work in bhava-6.
+Rahu is highly empowered in bhava-6.

 After much animosity and many trials, often hidden from others and quite severe, there is success through service.